EXCELLENT SERVICE FOR EXCELLENT PEOPLE

 Individuals wishing to be considered for a refund or class transfer must complete a Refund/Transfer Request Form available at the Welcome Desk.
 Requests for certain refunds are assessed an administrative processing fee.

 Members must submit a minimum 30-day written, dated and signed Membership Change Form to cancel.
 Request must be submitted by the 10th day of the month for it to become effective in the following month.
 If a cancellation request is received after the 10th of the month, the member will be responsible for the following month’s membership fees.
 If a member cancels or if membership payments lapse for more than 30 days, the appropriate registration fee will be charged to reopen the membership account.
 Only the primary adult on the account may cancel a membership.
 Identification and a signature are required.
 Forms are available at the Kroc Center Welcome Desk.

 All members are required to have their membership ID card available to show Kroc Center staff at any time while in the Kroc Center.
 All members must bring their member cards to check-in.
-Members who habitually do not have a card must purchase a replacement card for $5 per card.

 For safety precautions, Kroc Center members and guests are asked to check in each time they enter the facility.

 Merchandise Sales: Merchandise is available for purchase near the Welcome Desk.
 All merchandise sales are final.

 Any membership ID card reported stolen while in the Kroc Center should be reported to the Manager on Duty or Welcome Desk staff.
 ID cards reported lost or stolen will be invalidated.
 If a membership ID card is found after being reported as lost or stolen, it should be turned in to the Welcome Desk.